Anthonymoe/sql-to-do-list/README.md

 Phase 2:

-- set up GET route and make sure that response is appending to DOM [x]
+- set up GET route and make sure that response is appending to DOM
-- create front end experience that allows a user to create a task [x]
+- create front end experience that allows a user to create a task
-    - When the Task is created, it should be stored inside of a database - POST [x]
+    - When the Task is created, it should be stored inside of a database - POST
 - set up PUT to update tasks being completed.
-    -button click to change Completed: from No to Yes or vice versa -button click will change bacground color of td to green if Yes -button click will update database to reflect changes.
+    -button click to change Completed: from No to Yes or vice versa -button click will change background color of td to green if Yes -button click will update database to reflect changes.